-Delwiche’s previous position was BPA’s vice president of Environment, Fish & Wildlife (EF&W) during the period 2004-2010.
-EF&W is responsible for fulfilling BPA’s implementation obligations under the Endangered Species Act and Northwest Power Act, ensuring agency compliance with the National Environmental Policy Act, National Historic Preservation Act, and other environmental regulations under which the BPA has compliance responsibilities, as well as overseeing the agency’s environmental responsibilities with the operation and maintenance of its high-voltage transmission system to minimize environmental risks..
-Delwiche was one of the principal BPA negotiators of the 2008 Columbia Basin Fish Accords.
+From 2004 to 2010, Delwiche served as BPA’s vice president of Environment, Fish and Wildlife.
+EF&W is responsible for fulfilling BPA’s implementation obligations under the Endangered Species Act and Northwest Power Act as well as ensuring agency compliance with the National Environmental Policy Act, National Historic Preservation Act and other environmental regulations.
+This group also oversees the agency’s environmental responsibilities in operating and maintaining its high-voltage transmission system to minimize environmental risks.
+Delwiche was one of the principal BPA negotiators of the historic 2008 Columbia Basin Fish Accords.

-Delwiche was born and raised in western New York and has undergraduate and graduate civil engineering degrees from the University of Florida and Oregon State University, respectively.
-He and his wife, Laurie, have two daughters in college.
+Delwiche has undergraduate and graduate civil engineering degrees from the University of Florida and Oregon State University, respectively.